-Julia Wu is the Senior Digital Marketing Manager at American Well, based out of Boston.
+Julia Wu was former Senior Digital Marketing Manager at American Well, based out of Boston.
 After a stint at TJX with brick and mortar retail, she started her first marketing gig at Rue La La.
 She managed affiliates and paid social mobile marketing, two very different channels.
 Next, she became the growth marketing lead at Runkeeper/ASICS Digital, where she helped monetize an app with over 55 million users worldwide and brought a new app, ASICS Studio, to market.
 Julia found her passion for performance marketing, so she joined American Well to be part of a team at the forefront of mobile marketing in healthcare.

 Read Julia’s blog: “3 Benefits of Working with Your Mobile App Product Team.”

 In your own words, tell us about the app that you manage?